PeeperLab/CopywriteR/README.md

 ## Changes and additions we are currently working on

-- [ ] Change -Inf in log2-table to small value for visualization in IGV
+- [ ] Check log.txt output file
-- [ ] Remove dependency for MACS 1.4 (use chipseq package)
+- [ ] Remove potential to overwrite existing folders and files
 - [ ] Compile into bioConductor package
 - [ ] Make names consistent and apply Rlint to code
+- [ ] Check that all chromosomes have same length (implemented in source code)
+- [ ] Remove possibility for error when allowing more cpus than samples (implemented in source code)
+- [ ] Check for platform-compatibility when handling sample.files variable (implemented in source code)
+- [ ] Check potential plotting error when running on custom bin files (implemented in source code)
+- [ ] Remove dependency for MACS 1.4 and use chipseq package instead (implemented in source code)
+- [ ] Change -Inf in log2-table to small value for visualization in IGV (implemented in source code)
 - [ ] Provide the amount of sequence reads used by ENCODER (implemented in source code)
 - [ ] Check rm() function if no capture region file is specified (implemented in source code)
 - [ ] Provide the option to keep intermediary files; remove by default (implemented in source code)